GDPR COMPLIANCE OVERVIEW

 The PCI DSS establishes a set of controls for keeping cardholder data secure, supported by a regulatory framework.
 If deployed to the rest of the business – without extending the cardholder data environment – these same controls and processes could provide organizations with a head start in meeting the sixth principle of the GDPR (integrity and confidentiality).
 This principle requires data controllers and processors to assess risk, implement appropriate security for the data concerned and, crucially, check on a regular basis that it is up to date and that controls to protect it are working effectively.

 The first change to Requirement 8.3 in PCI DSS is the introduction of the term “multi-factor authentication” rather than the previous term “two-factor authentication”, as two or more factors may be used.
-By changing this terminology, two factors of authentication becomes the minimum requirement.
-Two factors has also meant in the past 2 similar factors (sic 2 of the same or multi-layer).
+By changing this terminology, two factors of authentication become the minimum requirement.
+Two factors have also meant in the past 2 similar factors (sic 2 of the same or multi-layer).
 Example you know a password and you are then asked ask a security question – BUT these are not multi-factor as described below.

 Multi-factor authentication requires the use of at least two of the three authentication factors as described in PCI DSS Requirement 8.2: